Lymphocytes in the Immune System: NK, T, and B Cells

-Our bodies are constantly being exposed to infectious organisms and particles, which enter the body through any opening that they encounter.
+Our bodies are constantly being exposed to infectious organisms, which enter the body through any opening that they encounter.
 Many of these invaders can make us sick.
 Fortunately, our immune system is constantly on guard to protect us.
 It can either prevent us from getting an infection or help us to recover from one.

-The immune system produces proteins and white blood cells that attack invaders.
-One type of white blood cell is the lymphocyte, which exists in several different forms.
-These include natural killer cells, T cells and B cells.
-The cells work in different ways to fight disease.
-Lymphocytes play a vital role in keeping us healthy and in saving our lives when we develop a potentially serious infection.
+The immune system produces white blood cells and chemicals that attack invaders.
+One type of white blood cell is the lymphocyte, which exists in three main forms—natural killer cells, T cells, and B cells.
+Lymphocytes work in different ways to fight disease.
+They play a vital role in keeping us healthy and in helping to save our lives when we develop a potentially serious infection.

 The Innate or Nonspecific Immune System

 Humans are born with an innate or nonspecific immune system.
-Components of this system respond quickly to pathogens (organisms and particles which cause disease) without having had previous exposure to them.
-In addition, the innate immune system attacks many different pathogens regardless of their antigens.
+Components of this system respond quickly to pathogens (microbes that cause disease) without having had previous exposure to them.
+In addition, the innate system attacks or inhibits many different pathogens regardless of their antigens.
 An “antigen” is a specific molecule on the surface of a cell or particle that triggers an attack by the acquired immune system.

 The Acquired or Specific Immune System

-Natural killer cells, or NK cells, are unusual lymphocytes because they contain granules, which B cells and T cells lack.
-They are also larger than B and T cells.
-Natural killer cells attack cancer cells and cells that are infected by a virus.
-Their activity often involves a special kind of cell membrane protein called an MHC protein.
+Natural killer or NK cells are unusual lymphocytes because they contain noticeable granules.
+They are larger than B and T cells.
+NK cells attack cancer cells and those that are infected by a virus.
+Their activity involves a special kind of cell membrane protein called an MHC protein.

 All cells in our bodies that contain a nucleus also contain proteins in their cell membranes called MHC (Major Histocompatibility Complex) proteins.
-Everybody has different MHC proteins.
-Natural killer cells use the MHC proteins to distinguish “self” (cells that belong in the body) from “non-self” (cells that do not belong in the body).
+Everybody has a different set of MHC proteins.
+Natural killer cells use MHC proteins to distinguish “self” (cells that belong in the body) from “non-self” (cells that do not belong in the body).
 These identifying MHC proteins are classified as MHC Class One proteins.

-Cells attach fragments of proteins that they have made to their membrane MHC proteins.
-Cells infected by a virus attach fragments of virus protein to the MHC proteins, producing abnormal MHC molecules.
-Cancer cells often have a low number of normal MHC proteins.
+Cells attach fragments of proteins that they have made to their membrane MHC molecules.
+Cancer cells and cells infected by a virus often have a low number of normal MHC proteins.

 Natural Killer Cell Activity

 Natural killer cells "recognize" the correct MHC proteins in a cell membrane by binding to them.
-If the NK cells are unable to find normal MHC proteins, or if these proteins are present at a very low level, the NK cells attack and destroy the infected cell.
-There are other ways in which natural killer cells recognize their target, however.
-They can bind to more than one type of cell membrane receptor and can be either activated or inhibited.
-The behaviour of NK cells is complex and not yet fully understood.
+The NK cells are inhibited and no attack occurs.
+If the NK cells are unable to find normal MHC proteins, or if these proteins are present at a very low level, the NK cells attack and destroy the abnormal cell.
+There are additional ways in which natural killer cells recognize some targets.
+Their behaviour is complex.

 During its attack, the NK cell first releases an enzyme called perforin, which creates a pore in the membrane of the infected cell.
-Other enzymes called granzymes then enter the cell from the NK cell through the pore, killing the infected cell by a process called apoptosis.
+It then sends other enzymes called granzymes into the cell through the pore.
+These enzymes kill the infected cell via a process called apoptosis.

-The animation below shows natural killer cells at work.
-In the last scene of the animation human natural killer cells are depicted killing sheep red blood cells.
+The animation above shows natural killer cells at work.
+In the last scene of the animation human NK cells are depicted killing sheep red blood cells.
 Natural killer cells in our bodies don't kill our own red blood cells, even though mature human red blood cells don't contain a nucleus and don't have surface MHC Class One proteins.

-T cells, like all blood cells, are created in the red bone marrow found inside certain bones, but after they are made they migrate to the thymus gland in the chest to mature.
+Like all blood cells, T cells are created in the red bone marrow found inside certain bones.
+After they are made they migrate to the thymus gland in the chest to mature.
 The "T" in their name stands for thymus.
-There are several kinds of T cells, including helper T cells, cytotoxic T cells, which are sometimes called killer T cells, regulatory T cells, also known as suppressor T cells, and memory T cells.
+Multiple types of T cells exist, including helper ones, cytotoxic ones, which are sometimes called killer T cells, regulatory ones, also known as suppressor T cells, and memory ones.

 Helper T cells are unable to kill pathogens, but they stimulate other lymphocytes to do this job.
 Helper T cells are sometimes known as CD4+ cells because they have a protein known as CD4 on their cell membrane.
 Helper T cells are destroyed by HIV (Human Immunodeficiency Virus), the virus that causes AIDS.